f5devcentral/kojot-acme/README.md

     ```bash
     curl -s https://raw.githubusercontent.com/f5devcentral/kojot-acme/main/install.sh | bash
     ```
+    Optionally to include a proxy server to access the installation, add the -x (proxy) and --proxy argument (note the double set of double-dashes in Bash argument).
+The -x is an argument to the command line to use a proxy to fetch the install.sh script, and the --proxy argument is passed to the script itself.

+    ```bash
+    curl -ks -x 172.16.1.144:3128 https://raw.githubusercontent.com/kevingstewart/f5acmehandler-bash/main/install.sh | bash -s -- --proxy 172.16.1.144:3128
+    ```

 * ${\normalsize{\textbf{\color{red}Step\ 2}}}$ (Global Configuration): Update the new ```dg_acme_config``` data group and add entries for each managed domain (certificate subject).
 You must minimally include the subject/domain (key) and a corresponding ```--ca``` value.
 In an HA environment, this data group is synced between the peers.
 See the **Global Configuration Options** section below for additional details.
 Examples: